TraceyLauriault/COMM3409_Fall2015/README.md

 **Office Hours:** Tuesday and Thursday 3:30-5:30 or by appointment

-# Learning Management System

-* This course uses cuLearn, Carleton’s learning management system.
-Updates to course information and readings will be posted on cuLearn.
-* Assignments are to be submitted on cuLearn by noon on Thursday (see Schedule below).

-* To access your courses on cuLearn, go to carleton.ca/culearn.
-For help and support, go to carleton.ca/culearnsupport/students.
-Any unresolved questions can be directed to Computing and Communication Services by phone at (613) 520-3700 or via email at ccs_service_desk@carleton.ca.

-* Please note that cuLearn is tied to your Carleton email address.
-Any notifications related to the class will go to that email.
-Check it regularly.

-* If you are sending me email, please ensure that COMM 3409A is added in the subject line with the topic of discussion

-* Outside of class time, you can make use of various digital tools to engage with the class.
-For example, use the discussion forum on cuLearn to ask questions of peers, TAs, and the professor or to talk with your classmates about course material and assignments.

-* I will respond to student emails within 24hours between Monday-Friday, 10-5PM, be sure to have COMM 3409A is added in the subject line.
-Please note that I do not respond to email during the weekend.

 # Course Description

 > The collection of data about us generally starts when we are born, (sometimes earlier – consider the example of ultrasound), and then continues throughout the course of our lives.
 Data about us are collected when we go to school and then enter the labour force.
 We are also tracked throughout our lives via the unique identifier of a Social Insurance Number.
 Data are also produced as we go about our ordinary daily activities – when we shop, bank, make phone calls, order a taxi, use social media, navigate the city, vote, exercise, and file taxes.
 Data are also collected as we do exceptional things such as cross international borders, check into hospital, when we commit infractions, at death and even afterward depending on what happens to our bodies, how our families and friends commemorate and remember us and if our actions are recorded and archived.
 We are datafied, living a dataless life is nearly impossible as is ‘living below the radar’, we each have a data double that leaves behind a data shadow.